TrevisCloud/treviscloud/README.md

 <h1 align="center">Hi there 👋 I'm Trev</h1>

 <p align="center">
-  As a hybrid Frontend + Security Engineer, I combine creative coding and UI design with hands-on skills in cybersecurity, infrastructure, and cloud.
-I'm equally comfortable building interactive user experiences with <strong>React and 3D tools</strong>. as I am auditing networks and securing systems with <strong>Wireshark, Nmap, and Linux</strong>.
-Below is a breakdown of the tools, frameworks, and platforms I work with across both disciplines.
+ A Frontend + Security Engineer passionate about <strong>Motion Graphics, Character Design, 3D, Animation, and Cybersecurity</strong>.
 </p>

 ---

-## 🧠 About Me

-- 🎨 I merge code and creativity to build expressive, interactive digital experiences.
-- 🔭 Currently working on projects using **React**, **Next.js**, **Blender**, and **Rive**.
-- 🌱 Constantly exploring **Unreal Engine**, **SwiftUI**, and **3D animation workflows**.
-- 💬 Ask me about creative coding, UI/UX systems, or motion design workflows.
-- ⚡ Fun fact: I love turning abstract emotions into interactive visuals.
+## 💼 My Technical Focus

+As a hybrid Frontend + Security Engineer, I combine creative coding and UI design with hands-on skills in cybersecurity, infrastructure, and cloud.
+I'm equally comfortable building expressive user interfaces with **React** and **3D animation tools** as I am auditing networks and securing systems using **Linux, Packet Tracer, and Wireshark**.
+Below is a breakdown of the tools and technologies I use across both disciplines.

 ---